 Using the symbols of Hendrix in an appropriate and consistent manner will strengthen the College's graphic image.
 A strong graphic image is an asset to the institution, raising the visibility of the College and giving a professional polish to its printed communications.
-Hendrix is introducing a new graphic image in Fall 2004.
-Guidelines for using the new logo will be posted on the Hendrix web site as soon as they are available.
-The College's intercollegiate athletic teams will continue to use the Warrior shield as their symbol.
-Hendrix has adopted a new shade of orange (158 in the Pantone Matching System) as its official color, along with black.
-The Seal of the College will continue to appear on official documents, including diplomas and transcripts.
-The seal is the official legal symbol of the College.
-It is used on the College banner, on the President's Chain of Office, and for other ceremonial purposes.
-To protect the integrity and value of the new logo, the Seal of the College, and the Warrior shield as symbols of Hendrix, these may not be used on any merchandise or in any publication that does not meet Hendrix quality standards.
-Questions about appropriate use of the symbols of Hendrix should be directed to the Office of Communications.
+Hendrix introduced a new graphic image in Fall 2004.
+Guidelines for using the new logo are posted on the Hendrix web site at www.hendrix.edu/eventsnews/.
+The College's intercollegiate athletic teams use the Warrior shield as their symbol.
+Hendrix has adopted Orange 158 in the Pantone Matching System as its official color, along with black.

+The Seal of the College appears on official documents, including diplomas and transcripts, on the College banner, on the President's Chain of Office, and is used for other ceremonial purposes.
+The Executive Director of Communications must approve any other use of the Seal.
+To protect the integrity and value of the College's graphic identity and to maintain consistent quality standards, all proposed uses of the symbols of the College should be reviewed by the Office of Communications.
+Office of Communications staff members are happy to answer questions about appropriate use of the symbols of Hendrix.